Ústí nad Orlicí

 Ústí nad Orlicí (/cs/; Wildenschwert) is a town in the Pardubice Region of the Czech Republic.
 It has about 14,000 inhabitants.
+The town is located at the confluence of the Tichá Orlice and Třebovka rivers, in the Svitavy Uplands.
 The historic town centre is well preserved and is protected as an urban monument zone.

 Administrative division

 Ústí nad Orlicí consists of five municipal parts (in brackets population according to the 2021 census):